weijiej2964/Pokemon-Adventure/the-game/alola.md

 <<<<<<< HEAD
 # Good choice,you chose aloha which is a beach region full of amazing pokemon
-## A whild mewtwo appeared,do you want to faint or capture?

 [A mewtwo has appeared](mewtwo.md)
 =======